GoogTech/course.studynote.life/README.md

-# studynote.life
+# course.studynote.life
-📖 Daily study notes for everything what I want to learn.
+📖 Study notes about courses of the university